 Tselil is currently a Simons-Berkeley Research Fellow at the Simons institute.
-In January 2021, she will join Stanford University as an Assistant Professor in the Statistics Department.
-Tselil obtained her PhD in Computer Science at UC Berkeley under the advisement of Prasad Raghavendra and Satish Rao, after which she did a postdoc with Boaz Barak, Jon Kelner, Ankur Moitra, and Pablo Parrilo at Harvard and MIT.
+In January 2021, she will join Stanford University as an assistant professor in the Statistics Department.
+Tselil obtained her PhD in Computer Science from UC Berkeley, under the advisement of Prasad Raghavendra and Satish Rao, after which she did a postdoc with Boaz Barak, Jon Kelner, Ankur Moitra, and Pablo Parrilo at Harvard and MIT.
 Her research is in algorithms, with interests including optimization via convex programs (especially the sum-of-squares hierarchy), statistical and average-case problems, and information-computation tradeoffs.

 - Probability, Geometry, and Computation in High Dimensions, Fall 2020.
 Microsoft Research Fellow.

 - Bridging Continuous and Discrete Optimization, Fall 2017.
 Google Research Fellow.

 - Foundations of Machine Learning, Spring 2017.
 Visiting Graduate Student.

 - Algorithms and Uncertainty, Fall 2016.
 Visiting Graduate Student.

 - Counting Complexity and Phase Transitions, Spring 2016.
 Visiting Graduate Student.

 - Algorithmic Spectral Graph Theory, Fall 2014.
 Visiting Graduate Student.